 - STEP 3- Position the board against the miter gauge face.
 Align cut mark with Exact-I-Cut indicator. - STEP 4- Firmly hold the board in this position.
-(A hold down clamp is recommended for greater accuracy.)
+(A. hold down clamp is recommended for greater accuracy.)
 Turn on the saw motor. - STEP 5- Guide the board through the blade. - STEP 6- Turn the motor "OFF".
 Wait for the blade to stop before removing the boards and returning the miter gauge to the starting position. - STEP 7- Press key.
-Press number key lower automatically until it is even with the table.
+Press number key 0 Press key.
+The blade will lower automatically until it is even with the table.